Nebraska Divorce Tips

 Divorce Papers > Divorce Tips > Nebraska Divorce Tips

-- If a premarital agreement is drafted, then, it is effective only after marriage.
-Such a premarital agreement cannot be enforced, if the below mentioned points are proved by the party against whom enforcement is sought
+- Nebraska Divorce tips cover issues like premarital agreement.
+If a premarital agreement is drafted, then, it is effective only after marriage.
+Such a premarital agreement cannot be enforced, if the below mentioned points are proved by the party against whom enforcement is sought:

 - The premarital agreement was not executed voluntarily, or

-- The party did not have or reasonably could not have had a sufficient information of the financial obligations or property of the other party and
+- The party did not have or reasonably could not have had sufficient information of the financial obligations or property of the other party

-- The party did not voluntarily and expressly waive, in written form, any right to disclosure of the financial obligations or property of the other property apart from the provided disclosure and
+- The party did not voluntarily and expressly waive in written form, any right to disclosure of the financial obligations or property apart from the provided disclosure

-- While the child is in physical custody of a particular parent, such a parent might make emergency decisions that impact the safety and/or health of the child
+- While the child is in physical custody of a particular parent, such a parent might take emergency decisions that impact the safety and/or health of the child.

 - A request for name restoration was not granted or included